O'Nan moonshine and arithmetic: Introduction and Statement of Results

 \subsection{Main Results}

 In view of these developments, it is natural to seek weight 3/2 moonshine.
-One can loosely think of this as the moonshine obtained by summing weight 1/2 moonshine in $D$-aspect (e.g. umbral and Thompson moonshine), where the resulting McKay--Thompson series are generating functions for the arithmetic of these Heegner divisors.
+One can loosely think of this as the moonshine obtained by summing weight 1/2 moonshine in $D$-aspect (e.g. umbral and Thompson moonshine), where the resulting McKay--Thompson series are generating functions for the arithmetic of Heegner divisors.
 Namely, we seek moonshine of the form

 where $\Jac(X(\Gamma_{[g]})$ denotes a suitable generalized Jacobian of $X(\Gamma_{[g]})$.
 In such moonshine, the $f_{[g]}$ will be generating functions for suitable functionals over Heegner divisors.
-They will be sums of generating functions for traces of singular moduli, class numbers, and square-roots of central $L$-values of quadratic twists of weight 2 modular forms.
+Their coefficients will be sums of class numbers, traces of singular moduli, and square-roots of central critical values of $L$-functions of quadratic twists of weight 2 modular forms.

 Here we establish the first example of moonshine of this type, and it is pleasing that pariah sporadic groups appear.
-We prove moonshine for the O'Nan group $\ON$, a group discovered in 1976 as part of the flurry of activity related to the classification of finite simple groups \cite{Onan} and shown not to be involved in the monster by Griess \cite[Lemma 14.5]{Griess82}.
+We prove moonshine for the O'Nan group $\ON$, a group discovered in 1973 as part of the flurry of activity related to the classification of finite simple groups \cite{Onan} and shown not to be involved in the monster by Griess \cite[Lemma 14.5]{Griess82}.
 This group was first constructed by Sims (cf. \cite[p.
-421]{Onan}) and Ryba \cite{Ryba} later gave an alternative construction.
+421]{Onan}), and Ryba \cite{Ryba} later gave an alternative construction.
 It has order $\# \ON=2^9 \cdot 3^4\cdot 5\cdot 7^3 \cdot 11\cdot 19 \cdot 31$, and it has 30 conjugacy classes.
 It contains the first Janko group $J_1$, also not involved in the monster \cite{WilsonJ1}, as a subgroup.

-\begin{theorem} There is an infinite-dimensional (virtual) graded $\ON$-module
+\begin{theorem} There is an infinite-dimensional virtual graded $\ON$-module